techidaily/site-fox-glue/source/_posts/updated-focused-frames-eliminating-jitterbugs-for-2024.md

 ## The Definition of Camera Shake

 Camera shake is the camera's movement during the exposure of a photograph.
 This can be caused by either a badly mounted camera or because the shutter speed was too slow for the lens's focal length.
 Camera shake is most noticeable when you shoot at telephoto focal lengths and at high magnifications (zoomed in) with a long exposure time.

-### In Pictures

-Anyone who takes pictures seriously will eventually face the problem of camera shake.
-This happens when the camera shakes during exposure due to the photographer pushing the shutter button or a shaky hand.
-This can result in blurry photos, but there are several ways to avoid it in most situations.
-Camera shake is one of the most common problems photographers and videographers face and is one of the easiest to fix.

 <!-- affiliate ads begin -->
 <a href="https://aligracehair.sjv.io/c/5597632/2115916/19272" target="_top" id="2115916">